AravindhVishnu/Create-Copy-Delete-Folder-APIs/README.md

 Description: Includes APIs to:
 - Create, delete, copy and move files and folders.
 Folders are copied, moved and deleted recursively.
-- Get file size and folder size
+- Get file size and folder size.
+Folder size is retrieved recursively.
 - Write, append write and read file operation
 - Set and clear read only flag file operation